andygrunwald/Jacobine/README.md

 All consumers are started via the `analysis:consumer`-command of the `console`located in `/var/application`.
 E.g. `php console analysis:consumer --project=TYPO3 Extract\\Targz`

+* `Analysis\\CVSAnaly`: Executes the CVSAnaly analysis on a given folder and stores the results in database.
 * `Analysis\\Filesize`: Determines the filesize in bytes and stores them in version database table.
+* `Analysis\\GithubLinguist`: Executes the Github Linguist analysis on a given folder and stores the results in linguist database table.
 * `Analysis\\PHPLoc`: Executes the PHPLoc analysis on a given folder and stores the results in phploc database table.
+* `Crawler\\Gitweb`: Crawls a Gitweb-Index page for Git-repositories
+* `Download\\Git`: Downloads a Git repository.
 * `Download\\HTTP`: Downloads a HTTP resource.
 * `Extract\\Targz`: Extracts a *.tar.gz archive.